ICSE2025DroidDS/ICSE2025DroidDS/README.md

 - `DroidDS` requires high performance, so we've set the `JVM` memory to a default of `16GB` to prevent heap overflow.
 - When using the command-line arguments `rpe` and `rpen` (same as `rpa` and `rpan`)with the provided tool, it's important to ensure that the value for `rpen(-rpan)` (representing the name of the project) directly corresponds to the last segment of the path provided to `rpe(-rpa)`(representing the repository path).
 - The `-hidden_extensive -hde` and `-hidden_aosp -hda` arguments are optional.
-    - However, omitting these options might impact the accuracy or completeness of detection results, particularly in relation to specific aspects denoted by "XX", "XX", and "XX".
+    - However, omitting these options might impact the accuracy or completeness of detection results, particularly in relation to specific aspects denoted by UD1and UD2.
 - `DroidDS` may takes a long time to run, as indicated by its 85-minute duration in the mentioned `DroidDS-sample` project.

 ## Scripts